 Clinical and non-clinical development is expensive, time-consuming, and uncertain as to outcome.
 Our product candidates are in different stages of clinical or preclinical development, and there is a significant risk of failure or delay in each of these programs.

 For example, we experienced an immaterial but unexpected delay when our clinical trials of etranacogene dezaparvovec were placed on clinical hold by the FDA from December 2020 to April 2021, following a preliminary diagnosis of hepatocellular carcinoma in one patient.
+Similarly, we experienced an unexpected delay in the enrollment of our Phase Ib/II clinical trial for Huntington's disease as a result of comprehensive safety investigation into suspected unexpected serious adverse reactions in three patients between July and October 2022.

 We cannot guarantee that any preclinical tests or clinical trials will be completed as planned or completed on schedule, if at all.

 A failure of one or more preclinical tests or clinical trials can occur at any stage of testing.
 Events that may prevent successful or timely completion of clinical development, as well as product candidate approval, include, but are not limited to: